 The birds were migratory, and their movements were not only seasonal, but they also moved in whatever location was most productive and suitable for breeding.
-They lived mostly in North America, occupying most of North America east of the Rocky Mountains.
-Passenger pigeons mostly relied on their numbers to defend against natural predators, and they never really went beyond that, to develop any more sophisticated defense mechanisms.
+They lived mostly in North America, occupying most of the lands east of the Rocky Mountains.
+Passenger pigeons mostly relied on their numbers to defend against natural predators, and they never really developed any more sophisticated defense mechanisms.
 Given the enormity of the flocks, it can be argued that people didn’t notice the flocks they decimated were among only a handful that existed across the continent.
 But this was the beginning of a disaster.

-As humans hunted more and more of them, tens of thousands each year, their numbers dropped and they were also left more vulnerable to natural predators, which helped dwindled their numbers even more.
-By the mid-1800s, railroads brought hunters even closer to the birds’ breeding grounds in northern US, after which things spiraled out of control.
+As humans hunted more and more of them — tens of thousands each year — their numbers dropped, leaving them more vulnerable to natural predators, which dwindled their numbers even more.
+By the mid-1800s, railroads brought hunters even closer to the birds’ breeding grounds in the northern U.S., after which things spiraled out of control.
 By 1870 it was clear that their populations were dropping in huge numbers, but hunting continued.

 The highway to extinction

-It was also their large flocks which, while kept them safe from other animals, made them even more vulnerable to human hunters.
-Low-flying pigeons could be killed by thrown sticks or stones – and this happened a lot.
+It was also their large flocks which, while keeping them safe from other animals, made them even more vulnerable to human hunters.
+Low-flying pigeons could be killed by sticks or stones, and this happened a lot.
 As the flocks dwindled in size, populations decreased below the threshold necessary to propagate the species.
 Naturalist Paul R. Ehrlich wrote that this extinction “illustrates a very important principle of conservation biology: it is not always necessary to kill the last pair of a species to force it to extinction.”